davegutz/myStateOfCharge/SOC_Photon/README.md

     b.
   23. 'Talk' refers to using CoolTerm to transmit commands through the myTalk.cpp functions.
 Talk is not threaded so can only send off a barage of commands open loop and hope for the best.
   24. I had to add persistence to the 'log on boot' function.
 When in a cold shutoff, the BMS of the battery periodically 'looks' at the state of the battery by turning it on for a few seconds.
 The summary filled up quickly with these useless logs.
 I used a 60 second persistence.
+  25. Use Tb<8 deg C to turn off monitoring for saturation.
+This prevents false saturation trips under normal conditions.